smthcreative/Face-Recognition/README.md

 # Face-Recognition
-Part of the code and Dataset from the photo is on the master branch
+Part of the code and AT&T Database of Faces is on the master branch